Skip to Content

 How to Make Popping Boba with Sodium Alginate

-If you’ve ever enjoyed the delightful burst of flavor from popping boba in your favorite bubble tea or dessert, you know how magical these little spheres can be.
-Now, you can recreate that magic right in your own kitchen with this easy-to-follow recipe for making popping boba using sodium alginate.
+If you’ve ever enjoyed the delightful burst of flavor from popping boba, now you can recreate that magic right in your kitchen.
+This recipe walks you through easy steps to make colorful, burstable boba spheres using sodium alginate.

 What is Sodium Alginate?